kyma-project/istio/docs/contributor/adr/0010-support-for-enable-prometheusMerge-configuration.md

        prometheusMerge: false
 ```

-The `telemetry` and `metrics` fields are introduced here to account for future plans to introduce more feature from the Istio Telemetry API into the CR.
+The `telemetry` and `metrics` fields are introduced here to account for future plans to introduce more features from the Istio Telemetry API into the CR.

-User workloads need to be restarted whenever `prometheusMerge` changes, since the prometheus metrics annotations have to be updated with this configuration change.
+User workloads must be restarted whenever `prometheusMerge` changes, because the Prometheus metrics annotations must be updated with this configuration change.

 ## Consequences
-Istio CustomResourceDefinition will be extended with an additional configuration field of `telemetry.metrics.prometheusMerge` that will allow for configuration of the `prometheusMerge` setting in Istio Mesh Config.
+Istio CustomResourceDefinition will be extended with an additional configuration field of `telemetry.metrics.prometheusMerge`, which supports configuration of the `prometheusMerge` setting in Istio Mesh Config.
 The field will be an optional configuration with the default value of `false`.

 The `telemetry` and `metrics` field will show up in the CR when retrieved from the API server even if not explicitly defined in the manifest.

-### Sample configuration
+### Sample Configuration

 1.
 ```